Rita Angus: Art

 Cass, which Angus made in 1936, has been called "one of the iconic images of 20th-century New Zealand painting".

 Among Angus' influences were Byzantine art and cubism.
 She was also influenced by the English painter Christopher Perkins' 1931 painting of Mount Taranaki, a response to New Zealand's distinctive clear lighting.
 Her landscapes came in a time when many people were concerned to create a distinctly New Zealand style, but Angus herself was not interested in defining a national style so much as her own style.
 Her paintings are clear, hard-edged and sharply defined.
 In the 1930s and 1940s she painted scenes of Canterbury and Otago.
 One of the most famous of these is Cass (1936) in which she portrayed the bare emptiness of the Canterbury landscape using simplified forms and mostly unblended colours arranged in sections in a style remiscent of poster art.
 Cass was voted New Zealand's most-loved painting in a 2006 television poll.

 For a while, she lived next to the artist Leo Bensemann.
 Their adjacent flats became something of a hub of the local art scene and it is said that they spurred each other on in their art.
 It has been stated that Angus produced some of her finest pieces during this time including many portraits.
 She also produced comic art, signed with the name Rita Cook.

 Angus' pacifist beliefs can be seen in her art of the 1940s, when she avoided any kind of war work.
 Angus stated, "As an artist it is my work to create life and not to destroy it."
-She created three goddess images symbolizing peace of which "Rutu" is the most well known.
+She created three goddess images symbolising peace of which "Rutu" is the most well known.